adrian-saez-martinez/adrian-saez-martinez/README.md

 - 💡 I thrive on exploring new technologies and embracing the exciting possibilities they offer.
 - 💼 Currently, I contribute to a variety of projects including Digital Twins, data-related initiatives, and Artificial Intelligence.

-## Skills
+## Interests

-Here are some of the skills I specialize in:
+Here are some of the areas I am particularly interested in:

+- Artificial Intelligence innovations
+- Natural Language Processing (NLP)
+- ChatGPT
 - Business Intelligence and Data Analysis
-- ChatGPT
-- Artificial Intelligence and NLP

 ## Projects

 Feel free to explore some of my projects:

-1. Detección de signos de depresión en tuits: https://github.com/adrian-saez-martinez/Sentiment-Analysis-NLP
+1. Sentiment analysis on tuits: https://github.com/adrian-saez-martinez/Sentiment-Analysis-NLP
-2. GPT sobre la ciudad de Murcia: https://chatgpt.com/g/g-B5TyjqT8U-tu-copiloto-murcianico
+2. GPT copilot about Murcia: https://chatgpt.com/g/g-B5TyjqT8U-tu-copiloto-murcianico

 ## Contact